webix-hub/docs/data/helpers/ajax_operations.md

 });
 ~~~

-Above code makes async.
-GET request to the "some.php" script and shows it response through callback function.
+The code above makes an asynchronous GET request to the "some.php" script and shows it response through callback function.

 ### Passing parameters